SalimM21/SalimM21/README.md

 <!--
 ## Hi there 👋
 **SalimM21/SalimM21** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

+As a passionate Database Administrator and SQL Developer, I specialize in designing robust database architectures, optimizing queries, and ensuring data integrity.
+With expertise in both relational and NoSQL databases, I'm dedicated to building efficient, scalable data solutions that power business intelligence and applications.

 - 🌱 I'm currently learning **Big Data technologies**
 - 💬 Ask me about **SQL optimization, database design, ETL processes**
 - 🤖 Concepteur de solutions digitales innovantes **combinant IA et expérience utilisateur**